 The Agriculture Development Fund supports research and development

-The ADOPT program will provide funding to help producer groups evaluate and demonstrate new agricultural practices and technologies at the local level.
+The ADOPT program accelerates the transfer of knowledge to Saskatchewan farmers and ranchers.
+Funding is provided to help producer groups evaluate and demonstrate new agricultural practices and technologies at the local level.

 SAVI continues to help Saskatchewan agribusinesses grow, contributing to the province's value-added industry by assisting agribusinesses with product development, marketing efforts and training.
 Application categories have been adjusted to include labour training and enhancements.